 Military Housing vs. Living Off Base: Making the Decision

 You and I both know what happens when our active duty spouse receives Permanent Change of Station orders.
-We panic — a little.
 Our minds start whirring into motion.
-Until we set foot at the next duty station, all the to-dos associated with a military move consume our thoughts.

-One of the biggest concerns to flood our thoughts is, where should we live?
+One of the biggest concerns is the question, where should we live?
 While you’re busy packing up and saying goodbyes, you also have to think about what’s next.
-Will we buy, rent, live on base, or live off base?
+Will you buy, rent, live on base, or live off base?

-And the thing is, there’s no right way to do it.
-There’s no laid path for us to follow precisely, so we rely on those around us and those who have gone before to help give guidance about a particular community — because we all know that deciding to live on or off base isn’t simple.
+We often rely on those who have gone before to help give guidance about a particular community, because we all know that deciding to live on or off base isn’t simple.

 Living in Military Housing